19hours/sg-statutes/Acts/Dental Registration Act.md

 (7) If the registered dentist does not appear, the Disciplinary Committee may proceed with the inquiry after first satisfying itself that the notice of inquiry referred to in section 42 was duly served on him.

-(8) A Disciplinary Committee may, for the purposes of its inquiry, administer an oath or affirmation to any person giving evidence before it, and any party to the proceedings may sue out writs of subpoena ad testificandum and of duces tecum.
+(8) A Disciplinary Committee may, for the purposes of its inquiry, administer an oath or affirmation to any person giving evidence before it, and any party to the proceedings may sue out subpoenas to testify or to produce documents.

-(9) The writs referred to in subsection (8) shall be served and may be enforced as if they were writs issued in connection with a civil action in the High Court.
+(9) The subpoenas referred to in subsection (8) shall be served and may be enforced as if they were subpoenas issued in connection with a civil action in the High Court.

 (10) Any person giving evidence before a Disciplinary Committee shall be legally bound to tell the truth.